Why Your Late-Diagnosed Neurodiversity is a Call to Adventure

 Note on Language and Scope:

-This blog focuses primarily on individuals who have been late-diagnosed with Autism or ADHD and are considered Level One—those who are often able to “mask” their traits and appear neurotypical, sometimes at great personal cost.
+This blog post focuses primarily on individuals who have been late-diagnosed with Autism or ADHD and are considered Level One—those who are often able to “mask” their traits and appear neurotypical, sometimes at great personal cost.
 These are people who may not require daily support, but who still face real challenges in a world not built for neurodiverse minds.

 It's important to recognize that neurodivergence exists on a wide spectrum.
 Many people—especially those diagnosed as Level Two or Level Three—have profound support needs and may face barriers that are not simply overcome through mindset shifts or lifestyle changes.
 This blog does not attempt to speak for or about those experiences, which are equally valid and deserving of support and respect.

-(Thoughts from Your Neurodivergent Professional Home Organizer)
+Thoughts from Your Professional Home Organizer

 Receiving an adult diagnosis of ADHD or Autism can come as a shock.